jvierine/chirpsounder2/README.md

 This software can be used to detect chirp sounders and over-the-horizon radar transmissions over the air, and to calculate ionograms.
 The software relies on <a href="https://github.com/MITHaystack/digital_rf">Digital RF</a> recordings of HF.

 This is a new implementation of the <a href="https://github.com/jvierine/chirpsounder">GNU Chirp Sounder</a>, GNU Chirp Sounder 2 allows you to automatically find chirps without knowledge of what the timing and chirp-rate is.
+You can still figure out the true distance if you have a GPSDO, as most sounders start at a full second.

 The software consists of several parts:
  - detect_chirps.py  # this is used to find chirps using a chirp-rate matched filterbank